LINQ-Based Feedback#

 fb_com_data id:I8, value:I32/R, duration:I16

-This command sends the value of register R or an immediate I with the specified id.
-After sending the data, the sequencer waits for duration ns in real-time before executing the next instruction.
+This sends the value of register R or a 32-bit immediate with the specified id.
+The RT core then waits duration ns before executing the next instruction.

 Additional configuration commands fb_com_cfg and fb_com_extra are available; see the Q1 instruction reference.